AlchemyAPI/alchemyapi_csharp/README.md

 INSTALLATION

-To compile this module, enter the "module" directory and run the "build.sh" script.
+To compile this modul eand generate the AlchemyAPI.dll file, enter the "module" directory and run the "build.sh" script.

-To install this module, copy the AlchemyAPI.dll file into your desired .NET import directory, or set your MONO_PATH environment variable to point to the directory containing the compiled AlchemyAPI.dll file.
+To install this module, copy the AlchemyAPI.dll file  created from the previous step into your desired .NET import directory, or set your MONO_PATH environment variable to point to the directory containing the compiled AlchemyAPI.dll file.